richstu/nano2pico/README.md

   * `jet_h1d, jet_h2d` - booleans indicating whether this jet is one of the two jets in Higgs 1 or Higgs 2 of the 0th pair of Higgs candidates stored in `hig_cand_*`
   * `jet_fjet_idx` - index of any fat jets within 0.8

-* `int nfjet` - number of AK8 jets that pass the pt and eta cuts
+* `nfjet` - number of AK8 jets that pass the pt and eta cuts
 * `fjet_*` - basic fat jet related variables and also:
   * `fjet_deep_md_hbb_btv` - Mass-decorrelated Deep Double B, H->bb vs QCD discriminator, endorsed by BTV
   * `fjet_deep_md_hbb_jme` - Mass-decorrelated DeepAk8, H->bb vs QCD discriminator, endorsed by JME